jmoore87jr/jmoore87jr.github.io/index.md

 ## NBA DFS
 	We all know the NBA is the only professional sports league worth paying attention to.
-We know that!!
+We know that!
 And we also know we can take a few dollars out of the 401k and light it on fire at draftkings.com.
 It’s easy.
 Kids, gambling is all around you!
 ![Image](https://imgur.com/RDZ5f55.jpg)

 	A few years ago I tried daily fantasy basketball, hoping to turn it into a side hustle to complement poker.
 I won a little bit, but I was spending hours per slate fine-tuning projections and looking at correlations and spending so much mental energy on it that I was stressed out all the time.
 I quit after about half a season of playing seriously. \